top of page

 The opera has both comedic and serious moments as the story of the refugee who lives in the airport - inspired by the true-life story of an Iranian refugee who spent 18 years at Charles de Gaulle Airport in Paris - unfolds around the various characters who are stuck in the terminal.
 Written for an ensemble cast of 10 singers, features a dynamic airport setting and scintillating orchestral writing, including a thrilling aeroplane take-off.

-Eventually, the design concept was to divide the airport into three main areas.
+The design concept was to divide the airport into three main areas:

 DESIGN PROCESS (Please click the arrows to follow)